 I have been in children’s ministry for nearly 20 years.
 I love working with young children and helping them discover their God given talents and abilities.
 I choose to teach at the Classical Christian school because every subject here encourages students to honor the Lord and to love His standards.

-My husband Paul and I have 4 children, 3 of which attend The Ambrose School.
+My husband Paul and I have four children.

 Church Affiliation: Meridian Assembly of God